-Ctrl+Space Add a single element to the clipboard list.
 Ctrl+C Copy text, or element ID for pasting an element on a diagram as a link.
 Ctrl+Shift+C Copy an element, multiple elements or a Package plus any underlying structure to the clipboard for duplication in a target Package.
 Ctrl+X Cut the selected text.
 Ctrl+V Paste text.